shecodes-students/learning-resources/README.md

 The Bookmarklet
 ---------------
-Create a contribute tweet with a link to the website you are currently looking at by clicking one button in your browser!
-Just drag the following link to your bookmark bar and click it whenever you see a great learning resource that you want to share with us!
+Create a contribute tweet with a link to the website you are currently looking at by clicking one button in your browser! share with us in [one easy step](http://now.she.codes/learning-resources/)

-<a href="javascript:(function(){var e=document.location.href;message=%22contribute @shecodes_ %22+document.title+%22 %22+e,document.location.href=%22http://twitter.com/home?status=%22+encodeURI(message)})()">Contribute to she.codes</a>

 Contribute via Github
 ======================